Deaf philosophy

-Deaf philosophy is a sub-field of philosophy covering bioethics, metaphysics, epistemology, as well as some linguistics and existentialism.
+Deaf philosophy is an emerging sub-field of philosophy covering bioethics, metaphysics, epistemology, while also including elements of linguistics and existentialism.
 This field and culture of philosophical discussion arose because of linguistic differences between spoken and signed language.

 The field of Deaf Philosophy includes both issues influenced by cultural relations to Deaf identity, what it means to be d/Deaf, along with the practice of philosophical discussion among Deaf scholars.
 Deaf philosophers themselves typically use American Sign Language to communicate concepts and ideas.
+Discussion of this topic in written scholarship typically occurs in English.

 Prominent philosophers in this sub-field include Teresa Blankmeyer Burke, among others.

 History

-Within the field of philosophy itself, the first discussion of d/Deaf people using signed language to communicate with each other occurred in Plato's Cratylus Plato asks:
+Within the field of philosophy itself, deaf people have been a topic of discussion since antiquity.
+The first discussion of deaf people using signed language to communicate with each other occurred in Plato's Cratylus Plato asks:

 "Suppose that we had no voice or tongue, and wanted to communicate with one another, should we not, like the deaf and dumb, make signs with the hands and head and the rest of the body?"

+These discussions were focused on deafness within the model of disability rather than as a cultural identity.
+Deaf people holding a specific cultural identity was not an aspect that was present within these early philosophical discussions.

-Deaf philosophy started developing in 2008 with the publication of Bauman's Listening to Phonocentrism with Deaf Eyes: Derrida's Mute Philosophy of (Sign) Language.
+The first development of a sub-field of philosophy that is culturally Deaf in nature started in 2008 with the publication of Bauman's Listening to Phonocentrism with Deaf Eyes: Derrida's Mute Philosophy of (Sign) Language.